A specialist is a man who knows more and more about less and less.

 Because these resources are specialized—often single-sourced and typically quite busy—each ART and Solution Train must plan to engage the shared services personnel it needs, when it needs them.

 The focus that comes from assembling all the necessary skills and abilities needed to deliver value is what characterizes ARTs and, by extension, Solution Trains.
-However, in many cases it’s simply impractical to devote some specialty functions to a single ART.
+However, in many cases, it’s just not possible to devote some specialty functions to a single ART.
 There may be a shortage of a particular skill available.
-Or, alternately, the need of the ART may fluctuate, making full-time availability economically impractical.
+Also, the needs of the ART may fluctuate, making full-time availability impractical.
 To address this, Shared Services supports development by quickly focusing specialty expertise on the areas of the system or Solution that require unique knowledge and skills.

-In some cases, the effort must occur ahead of the Agile Teams (examples: security, information architecture), so that it may contribute directly to the Architectural Runway that supports new Capability or Feature development.
-In others, the resources can trail core development a bit (examples: IT/deployment support, customer training, localizations).
-Simply being supportive and reactive quickly is sufficient.
+In some cases, the effort must occur ahead of the Agile Teams (e.g., security, information architecture), so that it may contribute directly to the Architectural Runway that supports new Feature or Capability development.
+In others, the resources can trail core development a bit (e.g., customer training, localizations).
+In some cases, merely being supportive and reactive quickly is sufficient.

 In either case, without timely support and synchronization, the programs will struggle to meet their objectives.
-Therefore, although these shared services may not be on the train, per se, they must travel with it simultaneously, as the train has to carry some of their cargo, too.
+While not dedicated to the train, Shared Services must travel with it, as the train has to carry some of their cargo, too.

 Summary Role Description